ainamti/Recipe-Analysis/README.md

 ### Missingness Dependency

 I used the minutes column and the date column to analyze the dependency of missingness on the avg_recipe column.
 If a recipe takes a long time to complete or is published a long time ago that may explain why a recipe is missing a rating.
-I conducted permutation tests for both columns and recieved a p-value of 1 for the minutes column and a p-value of 0 for the date column.
-Since the p-value for the minutes permutation test is greater than 0.05, there is no significance and longer/shorter recipes have no link to the missingness of the avg_rating column.
-The p-value for the date permutation text is less than 0.05, so there is a significance and older/newer recipes are linked to the missingness of the avg_rating column.
+I conducted permutation tests for both columns and recieved a p-value of 0.047 for the minutes column and a p-value of 0.146 for the date column.
+Since the p-value for the minutes permutation test is less than 0.05, there is a significance and longer/shorter recipes are linked to the missingness of the avg_rating column.
+The p-value for the date permutation text is greater than 0.05, so there is no significance and older/newer recipes are not linked to the missingness of the avg_rating column.

 <iframe
-  src="assets/permutation_test.html"
+  src="assets/dist_minutes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/empirical_dist_minutes.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

 ## Hypothesis Testing